Do I Need Planning Permission for a Garage in My Garden?

 And other matters addressed below.

 Permitted Development Rights can be removed by planning conditions and do not apply in all locations.
-As such, we recommend securing a Lawful Development Certificate prior to commencing work, which will confirm if your proposal complies with the Permitted Development Rights.
+Some restrictions can also be complex.
+As such, thousands of unsuspecting homeowners fall foul of Permitted Development Rights, and face a stressful and costly enforcement process.
+We always recommend securing a Lawful Development Certificate prior to commencing work, which will confirm if your proposal complies with the Permitted Development Rights.

 Size Restrictions